marliesgish/marlies-gish-website/_posts/mortgage-calculator-step-by-step.md

 ---
 title: "Mortgage calculator, step by step"
-excerpt: "During my journey into getting to know Python, I have done lots of small projects to practice my python skills."
+excerpt: "During my journey into getting to know Python, I have done lots of small projects to practice my python skills.
+I thought it might be fun to show how I made my way through the exercise to write"
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
 date: "2020-04-03"
 ogImage: